ASCA1ON/QuipSnap/README.md

 # QuipSnap

+Share quips and connect with friends.
+The social network for short-form thoughts.

 QuipSnap is a social media web application built using Next.js 13 for the frontend and backend and MongoDB for the database.